 Why Writer's Burnout Happens

 Writer's burnout can happen for hundreds of different reasons.
 For me, it happened in the middle of ghostwriting my third book for someone else.
 After a year of balancing writing for myself and writing books for other people, I had lost my voice and purpose.
+I'd lost my own creative energy.

-That's what happened to me.
-Writer's burnout happened because I started thinking that my words didn't matter and no one needed to hear what I had to say.
+When traffic was down, I started thinking that my words didn't matter and no one needed to hear what I had to say.

 I know I'm not the only one who's been here.

 I've talked to writers even recently who are just sick of the entire process.
 For them, it was the writing and publishing industry that became a game they were sick of playing.
-Most often burnout comes from a desire for high quality, perfect, writing.

 How To Overcome Writer's Burnout